lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 #### 32.27 Performance Problems Should Be Prevented, Not Hidden

-Do not solve high CPU or memory usage by hiding symptoms while leaving the underlying repeated operate or ownership problem in place.
+Do not solve high CPU or memory usage by hiding symptoms while leaving the underlying repeated work or ownership problem in place.

 Examples of weak fixes include: